 - lay child flat or seat them if breathing is difficult (child will not be allowed to walk or stand) - ensure a first aid trained educator with approved anaphylaxis training administers first aid in line with the child's medical management plan.
-This may include use of an adrenaline autoinjector device eg EpiPen[®] and CPR if the child stops breathing in line with the steps outlined by ASICA in the Action Plan for Anaphylaxis (see www.allergy.org.au) - call an ambulance immediately by dialling 000
+This may include use of an adrenaline autoinjector device eg EpiPen® and CPR if the child stops breathing in line with the steps outlined by ASICA in the Action Plan for Anaphylaxis (see www.allergy.org.au) - call an ambulance immediately by dialling 000

-In line with best practice the Nominated Supervisor will ensure that an emergency autoinjection device kit is stored in a location that is known to all staff, including relief staff, easily accessible to adults (not locked away), inaccessible to children, and away from direct sources of heat.
+The Nominated Supervisor will ensure that an emergency auto-injection device kit is stored in a location that is known to all staff, including relief staff, easily accessible to adults (not locked away), inaccessible to children, and away from direct sources of heat.